 If you’re not quite sure how to remove your electric bicycle brake pads, this handy video will guide you through the simple process (using Corki Brake pads)!
 Alternatively, you can always have a bike mechanic or repair shop replace the old brake pads with the best brake pads for you.

 Main Types of Disc Brakes for E-Bikes

 There are those that are hydraulically operated and those that are cable-actuated.

 It’s important to select brake pads that are compatible with your e-bike’s brand of brake system.
-However, when it comes down to actually replacing your brake pads, the process is rather simple.
-You can do this yourself with a little help from a video or go to an electric bike mechanic or knowledgeable bike shop.
+However, when you need to replace your brake pads, the process is rather simple.
+Do it yourself with help from a video or go to an electric bike mechanic or knowledgeable bike shop.

-Either way, you should make sure to learn what the best brake pads are for your e-bike braking system!
+Either way, you should learn what the best brake pads are for your e-bike braking system!
 Here are ten of the best for three major brands of disc brakes: Shimano, Magura, and Tektro.